Barricaded suspect taken into custody following hourslong standoff in Holbrook

 HOLBROOK, MASS.
 (WHDH) – A man who barricaded himself inside of a home in Holbrook was taken into custody following an hourslong standoff on Monday, officials said.

-Officers responding to home on Union Street to serve a warrant around 11 a.m. encountered a man who barricaded himself inside, according to the Holbrook Police Department.
+Officers responding to a home on Union Street to serve a warrant around 11 a.m. encountered a man who barricaded himself inside a 10-unit apartment building, according to the Holbrook Police Department.

+The man took a woman hostage and held her there until around 3:30 p.m. when police said she climbed out the back window of the building.

-Law enforcement officials then set up a perimeter and called in crisis negotiators.
+Throughout the day, law enforcement officials from the Metropolitan Law Enforcement Council set up a perimeter and called in crisis negotiators.

-Video from SKY7 HD showed multiple SWAT vehicles, police cruisers, and a fire truck at the scene.
+Police used a drone to peek inside the home and around 4 p.m., about a half dozen SWAT officers went up a fire truck ladder, to access a third-floor window before arresting Noah R. Hennessey, 31, of Holbrook.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)